bengarvey/phillydataviz/code_of_conduct.md

 ## License

-This Code of Conduct was forked from the example policy from the [DevopsDC](https://github.com/devopsdc/devopsdc/blob/master/code_of_conduct.md) which forked it from the [Geek Feminism Wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), created by the Ada Initiative and other volunteers. which is under a Creative Commons Zero license.
+This Code of Conduct was forked from the example policy from [DevopsDC](https://github.com/devopsdc/devopsdc/blob/master/code_of_conduct.md) which forked it from the [Geek Feminism Wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), created by the Ada Initiative and other volunteers, which is under a Creative Commons Zero license.
 It is also based on the [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct).

 ## Source and Changes